Table of contents

 Before doing anything else, your Snowflake environment should be set up correctly.
 You need to create the following:

 Snowflake has documentation that outlines how to create your objects, including a handy script that you can use to speed the process up.
 You can read it here.
-The script is below, and full credit goes to the original author, Andries Engelbrecht.
+The script is below; full credit goes to the original author, Andries Engelbrecht.

 USE ROLE SECURITYADMIN;